WispProxy/recommended-books-and-links/README.md

-# recommended-technical-books
+# recommended-technical-books-and-links

-**Description:** It is repository with list of Recommended Technical Books
+**Description:** It is repository with list of Recommended Technical Books and Links

 ## General: